rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/readings/ickabog.md

 their ingenious plays on words.

 Take the word Ickabog, for instance.
-What a wonderful name it makes for, what a wonderful title!
+What a wonderful name it makes for; what a wonderful title!
 The whole book is replete with delightful names, from Major Beamish to Lords Spittleworth and Flapoon to Advisor Herringbone.
 These names in and of themselves provide as much color